DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ### Typography
 The fonts used are Lato with a fallback of tahoma for the main heading and hind with a fall back of sans-serif for the section headings and body text.
    *  Lato allows for a less formal and a more welcoming feel to the large bold text used in the main heading on the homepage.
-   *  Hind is used for section heading and gives a less formal, and a more welcoming feel.
+   *  Hind is used for section headings and gives a less formal, and a more welcoming feel.
 Hind is also used in the body text and contrasts with the section headings.
 Its clear and easily readable for the user.

 ### Colour scheme

 The colour scheme is based on the MKG North Dublin martial arts club colours - black (#000000), white (#ffffff), red (#FF0000), yellow (#ffff00).
  - Black gives a premium feel to the club website.
-Subtle use of red, white and yellow help to emphasis different parts and features to the user.
+Subtle use of red, white and yellow help to emphasis different sections and features of the site to the user.
- - The body text was changed from white to silvergrey colour (#c4c1c1) to make the text easier to read and add more contrast with the section headings.
+ - The body text was changed from white to a silver/grey colour (#c4c1c1) to make the text easier to read and add more contrast with the section headings.

 [Back to top](#mkg-north-dublin)